semantic-rs/semantic-rs/README.md

 Would create annotated git tag
 ```

-Since `-w` was not passed, it only prints out what it would do.
+Since `-w yes` was not passed, it only prints out what it would do.
 Note that if you run it on your local machine the output may differ.

 ## Run semantic-rs in CI environment